Get Ready to Apply

 Step 1: Complete School of Graduate Studies (SGS) Online Admissions Application

-- First-time applicants, click create an account to begin your application.
+- Create an Account to begin your application.
 You will receive a verification code via email.
-Enter your verification code and create a password for your account.
+Enter your verification code and create a password.

-- Upload required application checklist materials, including unofficial transcripts, statements of intent, writing samples, and more, through your applicant status portal after paying the application fee.
+- Upload required documents including unofficial transcripts, statements of intent, and more, through your applicant status portal.

 - You may view your application status, including outstanding requirements, by logging in to your account and selecting view applicant status portal.